weaveworks/weave/site/using-weave/awsvpc.md

 menu_order: 110
 ---

-If you are running your container infrastructure entirely within Amazon Web Services (AWS) Elastic Compute Cloud (EC2), then you can choose AWS-VPC mode to connect your containers without any overlay, so they can operate very close to the full speed of the underlying network.
+If running your container infrastructure entirely within Amazon Web Services (AWS) Elastic Compute Cloud (EC2), then you can enable AWS-VPC mode.
+In AWS-VPC mode, containers are networked without using an overlay, and allows network speeds close to that of the underlying network.

-In this mode, Weave Net still manages IP addresses and connects containers to the network, but instead of wrapping up each packet and sending it to its destination, Weave Net instructs the AWS network router which ranges of container IP addresses live on which instance.
+With AWS-VPC enabled, Weave Net manages IP addresses and connects containers to the network as usual, but instead of wrapping each packet and sending it to its destination, Weave Net instructs the AWS network router with the ranges of container IP addresses and the instances on which they live.

 ![Weave Net AWS-VPC Mode](weave-net-awsvpc-1007x438.png)

-###Configuring your EC2 instances to use Weave AWS-VPC mode
+###Configuring EC2 Instances to use Weave AWS-VPC Mode

-First, your AWS instances need to be given access to change the route table.
-Give them an IAM Role which has this access; if you have an existing role then extend it or create a new one with a policy allowing the necessary actions:
+First, your AWS instances need to be given write access to the route table.
+Give them an IAM Role which has the following access.
+If you have an existing role then extend it or create a new role with a policy that allows the necessary actions:

 ```
 {